deng-haoyang/NMPC2018_Quadrotor_CMP/README.md

 1. Run `AutoGenU_Quadcopter.mw`.

 ## Using ParNMPC
-1. Find the quadrotor example under the  `ParNMPC-Beta2.0` branch.
+1. Find the quadrotor example under the `ParNMPC-Beta2.0` branch in https://github.com/deng-haoyang/ParNMPC.
 2. Follow the user manual.